 This course enables students to enhance workplace skills through supervised practical experience.
 Sixty (60) industry work hours equal one credit hour.
 In addition, the students must complete assignments as well as a term project.
 Faculty make regular appraisals of the learning progress through on-site visits and consultations with supervisors.

-Prerequisite: HFT 1941 with a minimum grade of C and Approval of the department
+Prerequisite: HFT 1941 with a minimum grade of C and Permission of the Program:

 This course is designed to develop increased proficiency with the skills and behaviors necessary to deliver quality customer service in even the most difficult situations.
 Participants will explore and classify levels of customer service, learn the value of consistently exceeding customer expectations, recognize different communication styles customers may have, practice techniques for handling objections and asking for feedback, reinforce active listening skills, and use probing questions to identify additional service opportunities.
 Participants will also be introduced to basic phone selling skills.